 If you need a replacement rack and your Whirlpool dealer does not stock the rack, you can order it, by part number, by writing to:

 Whirlpool Corporation Attention: Customer Service Dept. 1900 Whirlpool Drive LaPorte, IN 46350

 Burn Hazard

-Use hot pads when removing rack from oven after cooking.
+Use hot pads when removing rack from oven after cooking to prevent burns.
+Rack could be hot.